SpenceKonde/DxCore/README.md

 analogWrite(PIN_PA6, 128); // PA4 still connected, so both pins will output 50% duty cycle - without the usual short glitch on the PWM you've been outputting since the second line of the example.

 ```

+The issue with alternate mapping opptions should be fixed on the DD-series.

 (Note that there is a complicated and very hacky way to squeeze a third channel out of using the delayed event, that's covered in Ref_TCD, linked above).